South Carolina State Bulldogs basketball

 The South Carolina State Bulldogs men's basketball team is the basketball team that represents South Carolina State University in Orangeburg, South Carolina, United States.
 The school's team currently competes in the Mid-Eastern Athletic Conference.
+The Bulldogs have appeared five times in the NCAA tournament, most recently in 2003.
+South Carolina State has never won a game at the NCAA tournament.

 Postseason results

 NCAA Division I tournament results

 The Bulldogs have appeared in the NCAA Division I Tournament five times.
 Their combined record is 0–5.

 NCAA Division II tournament results

 The Bulldogs have appeared in the NCAA Division II Tournament five times.
 Their combined record is 3–7.

 CIT results

 The Bulldogs have appeared in one CollegeInsider.com Postseason Tournament in 2016.
 Their record is 0–1.

 NAIA results

 The Bulldogs have appeared in one NAIA Tournament (NAIA).
 Their NAIA record is 1–1.